richarvey/techshift-modernise/content/page/lab5.md

 ### Objectives

-The objective of this lab is to move the session cache from an in-proc provider to a DynamoDB.
+The objective of this lab is to move the session cache to a DynamoDB.
 This lab includes:

-- Update CF Template to include the DynamoDB table
+- Update CloudFormation Template to include the DynamoDB table
 - Update the application code to use the new cache

 #### Reference Architecture